When you hear the word “copywriting,” do you immediately think of long sales pages, squeeze pages, and unwanted bulk mail?

-What makes you stand out from the other small business owners in your niche?
+What makes you stand out from the others in your niche?
 Your LinkedIn profile is where you share what makes you the best person to solve your ideal client’s problems.
 It’s where you shout about your credentials and let your ego run the show.
 Think of your LinkedIn profile like a resume, and be sure to list your most impressive credentials.

 Here’s your chance to have some fun while blowing your own horn.
 It’s important to know that the about page is often the most visited page on a website, so it’s a critical piece of your overall brand and message.
 The purpose of your about page is to entice people to want to learn more about your services, so be sure to include a call to action on the page.